Tekadan/Gettit/README.md

  - Allows the user to refresh the results
  - Have dynamic links based on the results that will direct the user to the actual reddit post if they wish to do so

+ To use this application as a developer you must let me know!
+I will have to add you as a developer to the project*.
+ *This requires an active reddit account.

  This project was created using the Angular 2: Quick Start Repository on GitHub.
 For this project it was incredibly helpful getting started and being able to start working almost immediately.
 The link is below: https://github.com/angular/quickstart/blob/master/README.md